francfbs/CronJobExpress/README.md

         .
      }
 ```
-Here on Startup.cs class the job was registered on ConfigureServices method providing local time zone info and cron expression, in this example Job1 wil be fired evey minute.
+Here on Startup.cs class the job was registered on ConfigureServices method providing local time zone info and cron expression, in this example Job1 will be fired evey minute.

 #### 3 - Finish
 After start your WebApi the job will be fired based on cron expression schedule provided.